Entering the UK in 2026: Rules, ETA & Border Guide

 What are the limits for bringing cash into the UK?

-There is no limit to the amount of cash you can bring into the UK.
-However, you must declare any sum over £10,000 to HM Revenue and Customs (HMRC) upon arrival.
+There is no limit on the amount of cash you may bring into or take out of the UK.
+However, you must declare cash of £10,000 or more when entering or leaving Great Britain.

 How can I bring my personal belongings to the UK if I am moving there?